 Human resources managers oversee HR departments that recruit, interview, hire, and train new employees.
 They also confer with top executives to determine hiring strategies.
 Additionally, human resources managers may arrange professional training events.
 These professionals need at least a bachelor's degree, and some high-level positions require a graduate education.

-Doctoral Degree in Business Management
+Doctorate Degree in Business Management

-- Associate Postsecondary Professor
+- Postsecondary Business Teacher

 - Postsecondary Education Administrator

 Some college professors take on more responsibilities by becoming postsecondary education administrators.
 Academic deans, provosts, and department chairs coordinate faculty research, manage budgets, and participate in hiring decisions.
 Business professors may run undergraduate business departments or graduate management schools.